 While I love that U2 are always using cutting edge technology and processes… sometimes it sucks being the guinea pigs (think Vancouver’s Credit Card entry fiasco last tour…).
 New processes always mean kinks to work out…

 This time, numerous U2 fan-club members were not verified, did not receive codes for any of the three sales, or received codes that did not work.
 For some of the fan-club fans, they received emails stating they were verified and could expect a code, only to receive another email the next day saying they would NOT, in fact, be getting a code.
 For those lucky enough to receive working codes, the selection for the fan club sale was extremely poor, with few GA tickets available.

-I’ll go into more detail in the next post, but basically, the idea of Ticketmaster telling someone whether they are a fan or not, never sat well with many in the U2 fandom, all of these other issues, broke the hearts of many long-time devoted fans.
+Basically, the idea of Ticketmaster telling someone whether they are a fan or not never sat well with many in the U2 fandom, and this, mixed with all of these other issues, broke the hearts of many long-time devoted fans.